Flat Iron (restaurant)

 Flat Iron is a British steak restaurant chain.

 Flat Iron was founded by Charlie Carroll.
-The first restaurant opened in 2012.
+The first restaurant opened in 2012 in the heart of Soho, London.

-As of September 2025, there are 18 branches, 15 being in London.
+Their flat iron steak is a cut from the featherblade, taken from just below the shoulder of the animal.

+Flat Iron have their own herd of cattle, the Flat Iron herd, who are looked after in Thirsk, North Yorkshire.